DannyBen/mister_bin/README.md

 The first argument to the `route` method can be an array.
-In this case, the first element of the array will be considered the primary command name, and the other elements will be considered an alias.
+In this case, the first element of the array will be considered the primary command name, and the other elements will be considered aliases.

 ```ruby
 runner = MisterBin::Runner.new